-- 1. From the Database Window, make sure the STUDENTS table is selected.

-- 2. Select the Create tab on the Ribbon.
+- 1. From the Database Window, make sure the STUDENTS table is selected. - 2.
+Select the Create tab on the Ribbon.

-- 3. Click the Form icon on the Ribbon.

 A form will automatically be created based on the selected STUDENTS table.

 When the form is first created you will be in Layout View.